Canada trucker protest forces auto industry shutdowns | DW | 10.02.2022

 In France, protesters began their own "freedom convoy," with the ultimate goal of converging around Paris and Brussels, to demand an end to COVID-19 restrictions.

+Aside from Nice, protesters have also set out from Bayonne, Strasbourg and Cherbourg, among other cities.

-More than 120 protesters were arrested in New Zealand early Thursday as authorities closed a protest camp outside the country’s parliament.
+Meanwhile, in New Zealand, more than 120 protesters were arrested early Thursday as authorities closed a protest camp outside the country's parliament.

 "Police continue to have a significant presence at the ongoing protest on Parliament grounds," Superintendent Corrie Parnell said in a statement.
 "Parliament grounds were officially closed this morning however a number of protesters are still refusing repeated requests to leave the precinct."